rowBawTick/advanced-css/notes/notes.md

 - em (font) is also based on the parent's size (3em is 3x font-size of parent)
 - em (length) is based on the **current** element's **font-size** (length of 2em = 2x *font-size* of current element)
 - rem is based on the root element (10rem = 10x font-size of root element)
 - IMO - to avoid confusion then use rem's unless you specifically want a component to scale in different situations.
+- Computed inheritance:
+  - It is the computed value that is inherited.
+Not the specified value.
+  - In the example below: 150% of 20px = 30px -> inherited line-height of .child is 30px (not 150% of 25px!)

 ```
+.parent {
+    font-size: 20px;
+    line-height: 150%;
+}

-html, body {
+.child {
-    font-size: 16px;
+    font-size: 25px;
-    width: 80vw
 }
 ```